-While under dental sedations patients should not report feeling any pain.
-The goal of sedation is to make patients comfortable for their dental work.
-Dentists typically combine sedation with anesthetic to ensure that patients are not in pain or uncomfortable though their dental procedure.
-Depending on the procedure patients may begin to feel some pain and swelling once the sedation has begun to wear off.
+While under dental sedation, patients should not report feeling any pain.
+The goal of sedation is to make patients comfortable with their dental work.
+Dentists typically combine sedation with anesthetic to ensure that patients are not in pain or uncomfortable throughout their dental procedure.
+Depending on the procedure, patients may feel some pain and swelling once the sedation has begun to wear off.

 What does dental sedation feel like?

-Many dentists will recommend that patients are sedated to have teeth extracted.
-This ensures that they are not squeamish, uncomfortable, and in pain throughout the procedure.
-Once sedated patients typically will not remember any of the operation.
-It is nor required that patients are sedated for teeth extractions, however it is highly recommended.
+Many dentists recommend that patients get sedation for tooth extraction.
+This ensures they are not squeamish, uncomfortable, and in pain throughout the procedure.
+Once sedated, patients typically will not remember any of the operations.
+We don’t require sedation for tooth extraction.
+However, we highly recommend it.

 Schedule A Dental Exam & Consultation

 We look forward to helping you achieve a radiant, healthy smile.
 Schedule an appointment with our team today or contact us at 410-670-8211.